FIDO2 Authentication: The Passwordless Web is Coming

 FIDO2 and the Passwordless Web

-FIDO2 is a combination of W3C’s WebAuthn API and FIDO’s Client to Authenticator Protocol (CTAP).
-WebAuthn is a standard API that allows developers to integrate FIDO authentication into web browsers.
-With CTAP, users can login without a password.
-They can use an external authenticator such as a mobile phone or hardware device to communicate their authentication credentials to a PC or mobile phone via Bluetooth, NFC, or USB.
-In other words, thanks to FIDO2 it is easier to authenticate to web browsers by using a hardware FIDO authenticator, or whatever authentication method is available on a user’s PC.
+FIDO2 security is a combination of W3C’s WebAuthn API and FIDO’s Client to Authenticator Protocol (CTAP).
+WebAuthn is a standard API that allows developers to integrate FIDO authentication into web browsers for web authentication.
+With CTAP, users have the functionality to login without a password.
+They can use an external authenticator such as Android or iOS mobile devices or hardware devices to communicate their authentication credentials or one-time password (OTP) to a PC or mobile phone via Bluetooth, NFC, or USB.
+In other words, thanks to FIDO2 it is easier to authenticate to web browsers by using a hardware FIDO authenticator, or whatever authentication solution is available on a user’s PC.

-What’s more, the WebAuthn protocol is being implemented in browsers like Google, Mozilla, and Firefox.
+What’s more, the WebAuthn protocol is being implemented in browsers and web services like Google Chrome, Mozilla Firefox, and Microsoft Edge.
 It is expected that Apple’s Safari browser may integrate WebAuthn once the FIDO2 standard has been officially approved by W3C as an international standard (note that although Apple has been silent about FIDO, the company is part of the WebAuthn working group).
 Once W3C ratifies FIDO2 as an international standard, the passwordless web will become a reality.

 FIs that want to benefit from the WebAuthn protocol can FIDO-enable their existing online and mobile banking infrastructure or implement a comprehensive FIDO solution that handles authentication requests from any kind of FIDO authenticator.